huagailuowen/TSF-MLHW/README.md

 ## Method

 1. First we try to figure out the suitable methods to extract useful features from the time series.

+[image] : diagram/original_features.png

 We analyze the time series and find that the time series has a strong and complex seasonality, and we can use some traditional methods to extract the trend and seasonality of the time series.
 Obviously we can't just simply use the stl decomposition to extract the trend and seasonality of the whole time series, for this would omit the local periodicity feature of the time series.

 So we combine the stl decomposition with the drift windows method to extract the trend and seasonality of the time series by sampling out some windows from the time series, and then use stl decomposition for the data in the each window.